Andrew Vaughn Player Props: White Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 19th in the league.
+- The 8.7 strikeouts per nine innings put together by the Dodgers pitching staff ranks 14th in the league.

-- The Dodgers' 4.50 team ERA ranks 20th among all MLB pitching staffs.
+- The Dodgers have a 4.45 team ERA that ranks 19th across all MLB pitching staffs.

-- Dodgers pitchers combine to give up 81 total home runs at a clip of 1.2 per game (to rank 21st in baseball).
+- The Dodgers rank 21st in baseball in home runs allowed (81 total, 1.2 per game).

-- Gonsolin gets the start for the Dodgers, his ninth of the season.
-He is 3-1 with a 2.21 ERA and 30 strikeouts in 40 2/3 innings pitched.

-- In his most recent time out on Tuesday, the righty went five innings against the Cincinnati Reds, giving up three earned runs while surrendering five hits.
+- In his last appearance on Thursday, the lefty went seven scoreless innings against the Cincinnati Reds while surrendering five hits.

-- In eight games this season, the 29-year-old has an ERA of 2.21, with 6.6 strikeouts per nine innings.
-Opponents are batting .163 against him.

 © 2023 Data Skrive.
 All rights reserved.